tushortz/PackageControlPackages/README.md

 [Edit in new tab](https://packagecontrol.io/packages/Edit%20in%20new%20tab) - Sublime Text - edit in new tab plugin

+[Editmode](https://packagecontrol.io/packages/Editmode) - Send text to the editmode API &amp; insert a snippet in its place.

-[EditorConfig](https://packagecontrol.io/packages/EditorConfig) - Helps developers maintain consistent coding styles between different editors - Sublime Text plugin
+[EditorConfig](https://packagecontrol.io/packages/EditorConfig) - Sublime Text plugin for EditorConfig - Helps developers maintain consistent coding styles between different editors

 [EditorConfigSnippets](https://packagecontrol.io/packages/EditorConfigSnippets) - A set of snippets for EditorConfig files